The United Kingdom

 Cyprus has been a country in turmoil for many decades now.
 Cyprus is split between those with Greek ties and those with Turkish ties.
 The northern half of Cyprus is actually under Turkish control, though it claims to be an independent state.
 The international community (except Turkey) universally recognizes northern Cyprus as illegally occupied Cypriot territory.

-Belarus is known for its close ties with Russia, which is also not a member of the Schengen Zone.
-Thus, it is hardly a surprise that Belarus is also not a member of the Schengen Zone.
+Belarus is known for its close ties with Russia, a non-Schengen country, so it is hardly a surprise that Belarus is also a non-member of the Schengen Area.
 Many former Soviet states, including Belarus, have cold relations with the Western and Central European countries that make up most of the Schengen Area.

 Russia is a huge country that is considered to be in both Europe and Asia.
 Though it is technically in Europe, it has never had close ties with the Central European and Western European countries in the Schengen Area.
 This only worsened during the Soviet area.
 In the present day, Russia tends to align itself with former Soviet republics like Belarus.
 Russia and these former Soviet republics often have agreements to facilitate border crossings that are similar to those found amongst the Schengen countries.